Sharwari19/etch-a-sketch/README.md

 # etch-a-sketch

 This project creates an interactive grid of squares where each square progressively darkens upon hover.
 Users can customize the grid size through a button, which prompts them to enter the number of squares per side.

+## Live Preview

+You can check out the live version of the Etch-a-Sketch project [here](https://your-live-preview-link.com).

 ## Features